 The characters of More, Giles, and Morton all correspond in biographical background to actual historical people, Sir Thomas More (author of the work), the Humanist thinker Peter Giles, and former Chancellor of England Cardinal John Morton.
 The fictional characters of the book, however, should not be considered to be direct translations of these historic personalities to the page.
 In particular, the character of More should not be taken to hold the same views as Sir Thomas More himself.

 In service to King Henry VIII of England, he travels to Antwerp where he meets Peter Giles and Raphael Hythloday.
-More is a fictional character sharing the same name as Utopia's author, Sir Thomas More.
+More is a fictional character sharing the same name as the author of Utopia, Sir Thomas More.
 However, More the fictional character should not be assumed to be a transparent mouthpiece of the opinions of the author.
-For the purpose of this review, in the Summary and specific sections' analyses, the name More will be used only in reference to the fictional character, while Thomas More will identify Utopia's author.

-A philosopher and world traveler, he lived for five years on the island of Utopia before returning to Europe to spread the word about the Utopian's ideal society.
+A philosopher and world traveler, he lived for five years on the island of Utopia before returning to Europe to spread the word about Utopia's ideal society.
 Hythloday's last name, in Greek, means "talker of nonsense," which might have been a clever attempt by the author to publicly separate himself from certain controversial ideas espoused by Hythloday (that the author may, in fact, have believed in).

 Actual Chancellor to Henry VIII.
 Hythloday once spent a fictional evening discussing the societal problems of England with Morton and an unnamed lawyer.
 The real Morton was instrumental in furthering Sir Thomas More's education at Oxford.